 Teignbridge has not experienced the scales of past development and industrial activity that characterises some of the major urban areas of the United Kingdom and as a consequence it does not have the widespread legacy of underused brownfield land that exists in some areas.
 There are, however, localised concentrations and also smaller brownfield sites.
-The legacy of past industrial and commercial activity, leaving behind brownfield land, is most significant in respect of past mineral working sites: the greatest concentration being Ball Clay extraction sites north of Newton Abbot (however many working minerals sites will have associated restorations plans in place);
+The legacy of past industrial and commercial activity, leaving behind brownfield land, is most significant in respect of past mineral working sites (which include operational ball clay sites).
+The greatest concentration being Ball Clay extraction sites north of Newton Abbot (however many working minerals sites will have associated restorations plans in place and therefore fall outside the definition of brownfield / previously developed land).